Regarding Names Published as Taxonomic Novelties at Index Fungorum

 In 2012, renowned Canadian mycologist Scott Redhead published several new names at Index Fungorum, including the combination "Cantharellus roseocanus," representing a common and beautiful western North American chanterelle.
 Redhead was promoting a taxon he and collaborators had previously named, Cantharellus cibarius var. roseocanus.
 In their original publication (1997), Redhead and collaborators said that "[u]ntil stronger evidence becomes available to indicate specific distinctions, we opt to recognize the new chanterelle at the varietal level."
 In other words, the authors needed stronger evidence to promote the taxon from variety to species.
 In 1997 DNA studies of mushrooms were just beginning to get established in mycology's repertoire, and while the authors mentioned some as-yet unpublished RFLP data supporting a close relationship between the mushroom in question and "Cantharellus cibarius," their designation of the taxon Cantharellus cibarius var. roseocanus was primarily based on very thorough morphological and ecological data from seven well-documented collections made by Redhead in British Columbia.

 15 years later, without comment and without presenting any methods, results, or discussion, Redhead promoted the taxon to species level by filling out a screen full of text boxes at Index Fungorum and clicking "send."
 To be clear: I have no doubt that Redhead was right, and that he had unpublished data (including DNA results) supporting the idea that Cantharellus cibarius var. roseocanus is a species in its own right.
 This is Scott Redhead we're talking about, and I trust him.
 Enter "redhead" into the search box on this site's homepage and you get three or four dozen species pages that involve Redhead's science.
 At least 40 articles in my library have been authored or co-authored by Redhead.
-Google him, or read the information on his homepage and you will quickly see how important his contributions to mycology are.
+Google him and you will quickly see how important his contributions to mycology are.

 But even given Redhead's undebatable and deserved reputation, he should not get a bye on scientific method and reporting his results to the scientific community so that his peers can catch his mistakes (he makes them, too) and examine his methods.
 In 1997 Redhead wanted "stronger evidence" to promote roseocanus to species.
 The same standard should have applied in 2012, regardless of whether his hypothesis was later supported by the well-documented research of others (see the next paragraph).
 So, while the name "Cantharellus roseocanus" was "valid" as of 2012, according to the rules for publishing names, it was not acceptable by contemporary standards of science, which call for responsible presentation of materials, methods, data, and results for an experiment that can be repeated and that has been reviewed by experts before publication.